FOR2083/Interface_PTVVisum-LinTim/01_Interface/readme.md

   * LinTimToVisumNetPublicTransport.py
   * CreatePuTLineGraphicParameter.py

 Further files (.fil, .net) should be contained in a scenario.
+Smaller scripts are directly written in the procedure sequences.